 We’re beyond excited that our second cookbook, Perfectly Good Food: A Totally Achievable Zero Waste Approach to Home Cooking with W. W. Norton is now on sale!
 Get your copy at many booksellers near you, including:

-The cookbook has been named an Amazon Editor’s Pick for the month of June as well as a Best Summer Cookbook of 2023 by Food & Wine.
+The cookbook has been named a 2024 IACP Finalist in Food Issues and Matters, an Amazon Editor’s Pick, and a Best Summer Cookbook of 2023 by Food & Wine.

 “Perfectly Good Food tasks itself with a lot of teaching: how to shop for and store produce, how to save ingredients for later, how to extend a single ingredient into many meals…[But] the book really excels where it’s the most open-ended, a quality I think is crucial for any book that really seeks to address waste and inefficiency in the kitchen.”